 The worst performance, and its worth mentioning because she spoiled so many 50s movies, is Bacall’s.
 She’s a sour, haughty and humourless presence here as in so many movies of this period (Written on the Wind) and later (Murder on the Orient Express).
 Here she looks great, which hasn’t always been the case when photographed in colour.
 But even her glossy tawny looks can’t hide a performance that is all attitude without emotion and seems composed entirely of poses.

 In interviews, Bacall’s talked about how in this movie Minnelli cared only for drapes and the only thing he contributed to her performance was to move her knee from one side to the other.
 What she doesn’t mention is that that’s probably the best anyone could have done for her (See her performance in How to Marry a Millionnaire — at least *here* she’s photographed beautifully and looks terrific).
 Minnelli knew about drapes and about moving the camera and arranging people within the cinemascope frame in ways that are still tremendously exciting to watch.
-What Bacall accuses Minnelli of is in fact what she provides: great surface with nothing evident underneath.
+What Bacall accuses Minnelli of is in fact what she herself is guilty of: great surface with nothing evident underneath.

 Readers interested in questions of the representation of gays and lesbians in cinema might find it interesting to know that the character played by Oscar Levant, Mr. Capp, was a homosexual fixated on his mother in William Gibson’s original novel.
 The Hays Office prevented the character from being so characterised in the film.
 Perhaps because of that, Minelli visually coded the character of Mrs. Delmuth as lesbian in what for the 1950s passed as the strongest and most clichéd terms possible: with the short hair, the men’s shirts and in jodhpurs, wearing riding boots, and later on in the film, at the woodwork shop, working at her lathe.
 The title of Mrs. a cover and alibi for the visual representation where dress nonetheless trumps address.
 I at first and tellingly thought the part of Mrs Delmuth was played by Mercedes MaCambridge, one of the most vibrant and exciting signifiers of lesbianism in 50s cinema, but I see that the role is actually played by Jarma Lewis.
 The confusion is, as I hope you can see below, understandable.